rammelmueller/slurm_wrangler/README.md

 ### Output (local)
 If you used the `-local` flag, all job directories will be the same but the job script is slightly different.
 Instead of (potentially separate) bash scripts there will be a single Python script which will run your jobs in place of the SLURM scheduler.
 To run it, simply type
 ```
-   python <name_of_script> --nthreads=<number of threads>
+   python <name_of_script>
 ```
-where the flag defines how many jobs are run in parallel.
-The default is single core.
+where the number of cores used is fixed in the script (and set to the value as specified in the input).
+To change it, you need to manually change the script in only one place.

 ## Notes
  - Multiple jobs per SLURM scripts are not supported as of now (planned).
- -